 Just a day away from the city into the villages will give you a glimpse of life completely different from our own.
 There's a sense of joy in something as simple as climbing up a tree and plucking fruits from it.
 We stopped by farms to examine their expanse and the waving crops.
 We came upon a gurgling river and splashed its cool water on our faces.
 By the evening, we settled down for a good session of village folklore.
 All of these things made my getaway from Mumbai remarkable.

 The meals here were humble but delicious.
-I was served dal, roti and sabzi with steaming rice that made me feel as though I was home.
+I was served dal (lentils), roti (Indian bread) and bhaji (veg curry) with steaming rice that made me feel as though I was home.
 I ate till my heart's content.
-In the evening they served us poha and masala chai and all my weariness went away.
+In the evening they served us poha (spicy rice flakes) and masala chai (flavoured tea) and all my weariness went away.

 While exploring the village on foot, I was also introduced to some really cool souvenirs that you can pick for loved ones back home.
 The people of Purushwadi use locally available materials like jute and bamboo to make utility products.
 Though there are no shops per se, one can find these souvenirs in almost every household.
 Talk to the locals, strike a deal and support local crafts – and you've got yourself a perfect win-win situation!

 In a span of just 24-hours, I caught a glimpse of humble and sustainable living, where materialism had no space.
 Purushwadi seemed to me like one big family, that had immense faith in its members.